 Estelle L Roberge

 Estelle L. Roberge was born in Biddeford, Maine, the sixth of nine children, and grew up in a Franco-American Irish-Canadian household, surrounded by industrial factories and triple decker tenement buildings.
-She graduated from nearby Portland School of Art and the University of Southern Maine in the 1980s and later travelled west in search of employment, finally making a home in Magdalena, New Mexico where she taught art.
-The wilderness settings inspired her to abstract landscapes.
-Her frequent walks took her out into the Magdalena and San Mateo Mountains and into Utah.
-Her works have focused on the interplay of memory, place and presence within wild terrains.
+She graduated from nearby Portland School of Art and the University of Southern Maine in the 1980s and later traveled west in search of employment, finally making a home in Magdalena, New Mexico where she taught art.
 Recently, she has returned to an early interest in the human figure.
-In this body of work, she traverses and wanders between figurative abstractions and regional landscapes as she goes deeper into fields, shapes and layers of color.
+In this body of work, she traverses and wanders between figuration and the imaginary as she goes deeper into fields, shapes, textures, patterns, and layers of color.